brunscii/astro-blog-site/src/content/blog/dism/whatIsDISM.md

 ### What is a WIM?

-A **WIM** is a file that uses **Windows Imaging Format**.
-It is a **W**indows **IM**age that works by creating a single disk image.
-This disk image can contain files and folders as well as the operating system.
+A **WIM**, as previously stated, is a file that uses **Windows Imaging Format**.
+It is a **W**indows **IM**age, or multiple, in a single disk image.
 This first came with windows in Vista and allowed for a better customization of the disk image before deployment.
 You can also boot and run a **WIM**.
+Most images are sector based like drives.
+WIM files on the other hand are file based.

+Many WIM files will contain multiple copies of windows.
+For instance, the Windows install disk actually contains all of the copies of the desktop version.
+Windows s, Home, Professional can all be on the same disk.
+That's why you can install either version from one disk.
+It has been like this since at least Windows Vista.
+I remeber the disks that came with laptops often had each version and you would have to choose based on you key if you reinstalled. --Perhaps that's just me showing my age.

+In the Vista days there was a took called ImageX.
+It was used to customized the OS for OEM builds.
+This meant that manufacturers could add drivers, or bloatware, straight on the installer.
+ImageX was replaced with DISM in later versions of Windows.

 Windows Vista and 7 used ImageX to create **WIM** files.

 Windows 8 and later can use **DISM** to create and modify **WIM** files.

-*Fun Fact: I vaguely remember using Norton Ghost in IT to create disk images that would be deployed to the many computers over the network using GhostCast and PXE boot.*
+*I vaguely remember using Norton Ghost in IT to create disk images that would be deployed to the many computers over the network using GhostCast and PXE boot.
+The more modern approach is to use Windows server to set up a PXE server.
+This is done using WIM files of the windows installer.*

 As with the **FFU** commands, we can see that our **WIM** commands are as follows: